dimovadobi/Programming-Basics-Book-Python-MN/chapter-00.2-how-to-become-a-programmer.md

 Algorithmic (logical, engineering, mathematical, abstract) thinking forms about 30% of the minimum skills for a start in the profession. **Algorithmic thinking** is the ability to break a task into a logical sequence of steps (algorithm) and to find a solution for each step, then to put them together in a working solution for the initial task.
 This is the most important skill that the programmer has.

 How **to build algorithmic thinking**?
-* Algorithms for thinking are developed by reviewing **many (1000+) programming tasks**, using the most diverse of them.
+* Review **many (1000+) programming tasks**, the more diverse, the better..
 This is the recipe: reducing thousands of practical tasks, inventing an algorithm for them, and executing the algorithm, along with debugging errors along the way.
 * Physics, mathematics, and/or similar sciences help, but they are not restraining!
 People with **engineering and technical inclinations** usually learn to think logically easily, because they already have the skills for solving problems, although not algorithmic.
 * The ability **to solve programming tasks** (which requires algorithmic thinking) is extremely important for programmers.
 Many companies require only this skill in job interviews.

-This book develops **a beginner's level of algorithmic thinking**, but it is not enough to make a good programmer.
+This book develops **a beginner's level of algorithmic thinking**, but it is not enough to make you a good programmer.
 To become proficient in the professions, you will need to add **logical thinking skills and improve tasks** outside this book, such as **working with data structures** (arrays, lists, matrices, hash tables, tree structures) and basic **algorithms** (search, sorting, tree structures, recursion, etc.).

 As you may guess, **the programing language does not matter** for the development of algorithmic thinking.
 To think logically is universal, even if it's not related only to programming.
-Precisely because of the well-developed logical thinking, it is considered that **developers are quite smart** and that a simple-minded person could not be a developer.
+Because of their well-developed logical thinking, there is the misconception that all programmers are **smart people** and having a high IQ is a requirement for entering into the profession.

 ### Skill #3 – Fundamental Knowledge of The Profession (25%)